The National Energy Regulator (Nersa) has decided how much City Power may charge you for electricity from Sunday, but won’t say what this is.

 But despite repeated requests since Monday, Nersa has not provided The Star with the decisions or placed these on the regulator’s website.

-“We are unable to provide you with the requested information but we will send it as soon as is available, the latest tomorrow,” a Nersa official said late yesterday.
+“We are unable to provide you with the requested information but we will send it as soon as is available, the latest tomorrow,” a Nersa official said late on Thursday.

 “We are still finalising internal processes.”